Eswereddy/OpenAi/README.md

 to a single deterministic keyword-routed tool call rather than an error.
 See `eligibility-agent.js`.

+**7. Sharpen my results (profile booster)** — a "💡 Sharpen my results" button on the results page calls `POST /api/profile-booster`, which looks at every "needs more info" match, works out which single missing profile field (income, ration card, bank account, etc.) would unlock the most pending schemes, and gives one short, encouraging nudge on what to add next.
+Unlike touchpoints 1–6, which explain matches that already succeeded, this one reasons about what's still *missing*.
+Degrades to a deterministic ranked-list template if no AI key is configured.
+See `profile-booster.js` and "Newest addition" below for the full write-up.

-Set one of these environment variables to enable all six AI features at
+Set one of these environment variables to enable all seven AI features at
 once:

 ```bash